Inaugural Emmy Noether National Forum spotlights women at the frontier of science

 The first-ever Emmy Noether National Virtual Forum took place on May 2, 2023, with the theme of exploring the method and mindsets of women at the frontier of breakthrough science.

 Participants from across Canada and beyond tuned in as the Honourable Elizabeth Dowdeswell set the stage with powerful remarks about the vital importance of women in science, and the many challenges still to overcome.
+Watch a video recording of the conference below:

 “We absolutely need the voices and visions of women to be heard,” she said.
 “It just doesn’t make sense not to empower half of the world’s population.
 Employing their big brains and their lived experiences and perspectives will undoubtedly deliver better outcomes for societies that are seeking resilience and sustainability.
 But I also know that if we’re going to unleash such enormous talent, there is much unfinished business.
 There are barriers of accessibility, even violence, that need to be broken down.”